drien/jquery-flipster/README.md

 ===============
 [![](http://api.libscore.com/badge/$.fn.flipster.svg)](http://libscore.com/#$.fn.flipster)

-Flipster is a CSS3 3D transform-based jQuery plugin that replicates the familiar 'cover flow' effect and now features a 'carousel' effect!
-It's responsive, so it will automatically center itself and scale down to fit the area provided.
-It likes to be playfully touched on mobile browsers.
-Its only dependency is jQuery and it sets up in seconds.
-It's pretty rad.
+Flipster is a CSS3 3D transform-based jQuery plugin built to replicate the familiar 'cover flow' effect, but also supports a variety of styles.
+Not only is it gorgeous to look at, Flipster is also:

-At this point you're probably saying 'ZOMG JQUERY FLIPSTER WHERE HAVE U BEEN ALL MY LIFE???'.
-I would be if I were you.
-So your project needs some sweet, sweet coverflow loving.
-You've come to the right place.

-The slider can be operated with arrow keys, clicks, side to side scrolling or by touch on mobile devices.
-Wrapping the image elements in anchor tags also works to enable linking out from the current element.
+- **Responsive** Automatically centers and scales to fit the area provided.
+- **Flexible** Flip an image gallery or any HTML content.
+- **Touch Friendly** Swipe between items on touch devices without interrupting scroll.
+- **Keyboard Friendly** Go ahead, use your arrow keys.
+I dare you.
+- **Lightweight** Javascript and CSS are only 5kb gzipped (13kb uncompressed) combined.
+Only dependency is jQuery.
+- **Customizable** Three built in styles (coverflow, carousel and flat) and plenty of options to configure Flipster the way you want

 Live demo: http://brokensquare.com/Code/jquery-flipster/demo/

-**Tested in:**
+#Browser Support
 - [x] Chrome (latest)
-- [x] Safari & Mobile Safari (latest)
+- [x] Safari & iOS Safari (latest)
-- [x] Firefox (latest) _(no box reflections)_
+- [x] Firefox (latest)
-- [x] IE 10 _(no box reflections)_
+- [x] IE 10

-**Latest Version Untested in:**
-- [ ] IE <= 7
-- [ ] Android browsers
-- [ ] Opera

 Basic Usage